AbsurdlySuspicious/wayland-protocols-table/README.md

 <img src="repo-imgs/s-filtering-excl.png" width="48%">
 <img src="repo-imgs/s-filtering-incl.png" width="48%">
 <br clear="all"><br>
 Filter protocols by clicking on its name in header.
 First click will show only protocols supported by this compositor.
 Clicking again will invert the filter and show only unsupported protocols.
-Third click will reset the filter
+Third click will reset the filter.
+Support percentages in header are also updated when filter is active

 ### Hover helpers